kevL/yata/ReadMe.txt

 Appendix B: copy/paste range

-To copy a range of rows there first has to be a selected row (as indicated with a green field at the far left of a row) and then the Shift key must be used to select a range of rows.
+To copy a range of rows there first has to be a selected row (as indicated with a green field at the far left of a row) and then the Shift key can be used to select a range of rows.
 (Using the Control key to select multiple rows does not work for this.)

-A range of copied rows can be pasted/inserted at a currently selected row (as indicated with a green field at the far left of a row) or to the end of the table if there is not a currently selected row.
-Pasting a range does not overwrite any currently selected row(s) - it rather inserts the copy-range, starting at the selected row.
+A range of copied rows can be pasted/inserted at a currently selected row (as indicated with a green field at the far left of a row) or to the end of the table if no row is currently selected.
+Pasting a range does not overwrite any row(s) - it rather inserts the copy-range, starting at the selected row.

 Appendix C: edit operations on rows